1989 Houston Astros season: August—September

 Infielder Rafael Ramírez led a near-Astros victory over the Cubs on August 29, when he set a club record with 7 runs batted in (RBI).
 He homered twice, including a grand slam, to power Houston to a 9–0 lead.
 However, the Astros wasted Ramírez' landmark day and the lead.
 The Cubs came all the way back to tie the game, and in the tenth inning, Dwight Smith singled off Dave Smith for the game-winning RBI and 10–9 final score.
 Houston slipped to five games behind San Francisco in the NL West division title race.
 Ramírez' performance surpassed Román Mejías' record 6 RBI, which he set in the first-ever game in franchise history, April 10, 1962, which also took place against the Cubs.

+Mike Scott earned his 100th victory as an Astro on September 9 at the Astrodome, notching a three-hitter as Houston topped San Francisco, the NL West-division leader, 5–1.
+The win closed the Astros' gap to five games behind the Giants.
+Scott (19–8) struck out seven with 37,711 fans in attendance.
+He surrendered just two base on balls and earned a game score of 82.
+The Astros scored twice in the bottom if the first.
+Kevin Bass singled home Gerald Young.
+Glenn Wilson also singled off Giants starter Kelly Downs to score Bass.

+On September 20, Kevin Bass hit his fourth career grand slam to tie with César Cedeño for third place all-time in team history, while trailing only Bob Aspromonte (six) and Bob Watson (five).
+It was the Astros' sixth grand slam of the season, breaking the club record.